sau45/E-commerce/README.md

-# EazyBuy - ecommerce
+# Eazy - ecommerce

-The EazyBuy e-commerce project consists of a frontend and a backend component.
+The Eazy-commerce project consists of a frontend and a backend component.
 The frontend provides a user-friendly interface for both customers and admins to browse and purchase products.
 The admin has accessibility to update, delete, and manage orders of the products.
 Additionally, the backend handles server-side functionalities such as authentication, data storage, and order management.

 ### Deployed Application [See Here](https://ezy-ecommerce.vercel.app)